Cvikli/AISH.jl/README.md

 ## License

 This project is licensed under the MIT License - see the LICENSE file for details.

-## AISH.jl
+## TODO
-AI SH to do EVERYTHING on PC

-It is actually ChatSH but a little bit rethinked version!

 Lot of them is already ready...
 Most of them was written by the AISH itself!
 (Real singularity is here yeah XD Literally I have to put the features described here to the code and merge the solution)
-## TODO
 - [ ] RAG (EasyRAG ongoing.
 Context + search tool)
 - [*] GUI (AIApp)
 - [ ] BENCHMARKING advanced even modular...